An Overview of iOS

-- Can we support same application for iPhone3GS and iPhone 5, 6, 7?
+- Can we support the same application for iPhone 3GS and iPhone 5, 6, 7?
 Why not?

-- Can I write some C++ function in same .m file?
+- Would I be able to keep in touch with some C++ work in the equivalent .m record?
 Will it compile?
-If no, what changes should I do to compile it?
+Assuming no, what changes would it be a good idea for me to do to compile it?

-- What are the types of iOS binaries you can create using XCode? (.app, .ipa, .a, .framework)
+- What are the sorts of iOS binaries you can make utilizing Xcode?

-- Can a static library (.a) contain resources like images, sound files etc?
+- Can a static library (.a) contain assets like pictures, sound documents and so on.?

 - Why UIControl is provided if we can create custom UIView?